Updated in Dec 2020

 Consultant speciality interests

-- Dr B Jayaraman – Interstitial lung disease
+- Dr B Jayaraman – ILD

-- Dr Z Mangera – lung cancer
+- Dr Z Mangera – Lung cancer

 - Dr IK Moonsie – COPD, NIV

 - Dr B Sheinman – Allergy/asthma, EBUS